 How to shape your customer experience

-For omnichannel commerce success, you need technology that streamlines everything for that integrated experience.
-Perhaps the most important is a payments processor that works across all your sales channels including your website, mobile app and in the physical shop itself.
-Ideally have a payments processor with point-of-sale, inventory and other critical software that integrates with your payments to create a valuable data source containing all your customer interactions and transactions.
+But on a more basic level, you should choose a payments processor that can work across all your sales channels: in-store, in-app, and online.
+Look for point-of-sale, inventory, and other critical software that integrates with your payments to create a source of truth for all your customer interactions and transactions.